Ladies and gentlemen,

 ‘CONTACT ME’ on the Bio-page and on the Music Store page.

-There are 45-seconds previews (or rather prelistens) for all the songs of all the albums on the Music Store Page, click on the titles of the albums, that´s where they hide.
+There are full length previews for all the songs of all the albums on the Music Store Page, click on the titles of the albums, that´s where they hide.

-Ah, why should you follow the link to CDBaby to download albums or individual songs
+Ah, why should you follow the link to bandcamp to download albums or individual songs?

 But for each new album there is a pre-order option for the USA, and I pack the CDs, put them in a big parcel, send the big parcel to my friend Art Krause who then unpacks the big parcel and forwards the CDs.
 You can get a signed CD that way!